Why Does Your Email Subject Line Matter?

 - The Muse: “We like being used.” – (19 characters)

 - The Black Tux: “Get priority access” – (19 characters)

 2. Avoid spam trigger words

 Great, now you have written your email subject title, completed your spell-check but STILL your email lands in the SPAM box.
 What went wrong?

 Trigger words such as “FREE” or “100%” increase the chances of your email being sent to the SPAM box.
 Here is a list of words compiled by Snovi.Labs you should be avoiding while writing an email subject line.

 3. Test your subject lines.

 Always send yourself a test email and see whether it stands out in your crowded inbox.
-If your email subject line doesn’t evoke any emotions or make you want to open it – you probably want to rethink about your current email subject copy.
+If your email subject line doesn’t evoke any emotions or make you want to open it – you would probably want to rethink your current email subject copy.